ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 **Build ID**

-A build ID is a unique bit string stored in `.note.gnu.build-id` of the ELF .note section that is (statistically) unique to the binary file.
+A build ID is a unique bit string stored in `.note.gnu.build-id` of the ELF `.note` section that is (statistically) unique to the binary file.
 A debugger can use the build ID to identify the corresponding debug info file if the same build ID is also present in the debug info file.

 If the build ID method is used the debug info file’s name is computed from the build ID.
-GDB searches the global debug directories (typically /usr/lib/debug) for a .build- id/xx/yyyy.debug file, where xx are the first two hex characters of the build ID and yyyy are the rest of the build ID bit string in hex (actual build ID strings are 32 or more hex characters).
+GDB searches the global debug directories (typically `/usr/lib/debug`) for a `.build-id/xx/yyyy.debug` file, where `xx` are the first two hex characters of the build ID and `yyyy` are the rest of the build ID bit string in hex (actual build ID strings are 32 or more hex characters).

 Note that the build ID does not act as a checksum for the executable or debug info file.
 For more information on the build ID feature please refer to the GDB[^binutils-objcopy] and GNU linker[^binutils-ld] documentation.